Amphibious warfare ship: Origins

-'X' lighters, known to the soldiers as 'beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges being 105 ft 6 in long, 21 ft wide, and 7 ft 6 in deep.
+'X' lighters, known to the soldiers as 'Black Beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges being 105 ft 6 in long, 21 ft wide, and 7 ft 6 in deep.
 The engines mainly ran on heavy oil and ran at a maximal speed of approximately 8 kn.
 The sides of the ships were bullet proof, and was designed with a ramp on the bow for disembarkation.